andrewchristman/andrewchristman.github.io/_portfolio/markdown.md

 > - List Item 1
 > - List Item 2

+**Optional Practice:**
-> **Optional Practice:** Make an ordered list with three items and two unordered lists with three items, one with asterisks and one with hyphens.
+Make an ordered list with three items and two unordered lists with three items, one with asterisks and one with hyphens.
+{: .notice}

 ## Code